 Economics is about how people make choices in conditions of resource scarcity and the results of these choices for society.
 It’s about understanding the world around us and our place in it.

-Economics is ranked 16th in the UK (Sunday Times Good University Guide 2016)
+Economics is ranked 7th in the UK for teaching satisfaction (Guardian University Guide 2020)

 World Class Facilities

-- Weekly training sessions in our state of the art computer lab will help you to develop your data analytical skills using market-leading econometrics software such as STATA.
+- Weekly training sessions in our state of the art computer lab will help you to develop your data analytical skills using market-leading econometrics software such as STATA and R.